Stephanie Parker

-Stephanie Parker (29 March 1987 – 18 April 2009) was a Welsh actress, best known for playing Stacey Weaver on BBC Wales' television series, Belonging, since the age of 15.
+Stephanie Parker (29 March 1987 – 18 April 2009) was a British actress, best known for playing Stacey Weaver on BBC Wales' television series, Belonging, since the age of 15.
 She also appeared in Casualty, Doc Martin and BBC Radio 4 dramas.

 Death

 She was discovered hanged near Pontypridd at about 6 am on 18 April 2009; this is believed to have been suicide.
 She was 22 years old.